keras-team/keras-hub/.gemini/styleguide.md

 ### Testing Requirements
 Testing is a non-negotiable part of every contribution.
 Beyond the existence of test files, the tests themselves must follow standardized routines to ensure all core functionality is covered.
+When a test is set up, the test inputs should be small to allow for fast testing.
+Example: Test with (16,16,3) image size instead of (256, 256, 3)
 ### Unit Tests
 **Requirement**: Every `.py` file containing logic (backbone, tokenizer, task, etc.) must have a corresponding `_test.py` file.